ashutoshmjain/gita/src/mathuraChap01.md

 # `Prarbdha`...

+Our story begins long before `Dwaipayana's` birth - even before birth of his father.
 Seven months before `Parāśara's` birth, `Bramhrishi Vaśiṣṭha` — his grand father — woke up to a grotesque morning.
 His sprawling congregation (`Ashrama`), on the banks of river `Yamuna`,  sank into the deepest of grief, and rage.
 His son `Śakti Muni` was killed by a self-proclaimed tribal king.
 Some religious accounts say `Bramh-Rishi` had one hundred sons taken that fateful morning of mass-murder.
 They probably mean `Bramh-rishi` treated all his close followers, particularly the faculty members, as his true-born!

 The epitome of India's contemporary knowledge hubs, `Mathura`, was in free blood-bath.
 In today's parlance, it would be as if someone killed en-masse at Google campus.
 Hundreds of knowledge bearers left dead.
 Not even their wives spared.
 Even children didn't get a plea for mercy.